 To register your interest, please complete the registration form below and email it back to River Wey.

 As a volunteer in our visitor centre, you'll meet visitors, answer their questions and help to bring the Navigations' history to life.
-Dapdune Wharf is the visitor centre for the River Wey Navigations and is open from March until October.
+Dapdune Wharf in Guildford is the visitor centre for the River Wey Navigations and is open from March until October.
 The site tells the story of the Navigations’ history since it opened in 1653, the cargoes the Wey barges carried and the age of barge building.

 Our Wey Navigation conservation volunteers meet at different locations along both the Wey and Godalming Navigations and work with different lengthsmen.
 You will see what is involved in the physical management of a waterway and spend time outside being really useful.
 You'll see why the mixture of tasks and variety of locations has proved very popular with our existing team.